Eamonbaloun/PC-Beginners-Guide/README.md

 ## Disclaimer

-- Videos marked with ❗ are **must-watch**—don’t skip them!
+- Videos marked with ❗ are **must-watch**don’t skip them!
 - **No single source has all the answers**, which is why I’ve included videos from different creators.
-- You might notice some overlap between videos—don’t worry, repetition helps!
+- You might notice some overlap between videosdon’t worry, repetition helps!
 - Stick to trustworthy creators so you’re getting reliable info.
 - Some videos might be a bit older, but the core principles still apply.
 So don’t stress about it!